-But Alternative Breaks isn’t just about doing good in remote locations.
-During the school year, students plan fundraising events and attend meetings related to their chosen area of service.
-Katie explains, “AB is a special kind of program because of what we do before we ever get on a plane.
-We try to combat ‘voluntourism,’ where people travel the world doing short-term volunteer work that can sometimes do more harm than good.
-We have weekly meetings and talk about the privilege we bring when we go to these places.
-We learn a lot about our communities and the social issues the local people face so that we can be of the most use while we’re there.”
+Katie Dolcimascolo, a Secondary Education major, spent two spring breaks in the Dominican Republic with Alternative Breaks.
+There, she worked with local teenagers to construct levees that prevent flooding.
+“AB is a special kind of program because of what we do before we ever get on a plane,” she explains.
+“We try to combat ‘voluntourism,’ where people travel the world doing short-term volunteer work that sometimes does more harm than good.
+We talk about the privilege we bring when we go to these places.
+And we learn a lot about our communities and the issues facing them so we can be of the most use while we’re there.”

 Student photographs by Tianxiong Hu, Safwan Akbar, Charles Lee, Samuel Kim, and Aaron Ho.